Language: EN

 In this example, we have created a Dictionary called ages that uses strings as keys and integers as values.

-Once the dictionary has been declared, before we can use it, we must initialize it.
-To do this, we must create a new dictionary and assign it to the variable we declared earlier.
+Once the dictionary is declared, before we can use it, we must initialize it.
+To do this, we need to create a new dictionary and assign it to the variable we declared earlier.

 Alternatively, we can do it at the same time we declare our Dictionary.
 Like this: